Best monitor settings for color accuracy

 This strategy is similar to what colorists use to calibrate monitors for color grading.
 On the high end video world, the gold standard is to use a reference display that matches as perfectly as possible a known color standard.
 Some workflows don't even use color management.

 How good is good enough?

-A well setup monitor is much better than wonky one, but a well setup and well calibrated one is even better.
+A properly configured monitor is much better than wonky one, but a properly configured and well calibrated one is even better.